Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Shravasti or Sravasti was an ancient capital of Kosal mahajanapada during the 6th century BCE.
 We left to see excavations sites at Sahet (Jetavana) in Shravasti-Ikauna where Buddha spent about 24-25 monsoon of his life preaching and meditating and performing many miracles like multiple images of his own.
 This excavation site [28,29] is vast area well maintained with greenery and foot paths along the ancient ruins.
 Many devotees were seen in groups conducting sermons under trees.
 There are archeological signs of stupa or vihara as well as water-wells for monks in the olden times.

 We also saw angulimala cave [30] where he prayed and angulimala stupa, and the birth place of Sambhavanath, third Jain tirthankara [31].
 The statue of Sambhavanath is in Bihar Museum.
 We could not see Mahamangaljai temple as it was closed.
-Shravasti has many monasteries, stupas, temples built for the Buddhist pilgrims.
+Shravasti has many monasteries, stupas, temples built for the Buddhist pilgrims and differed in their architecture.

 We then left for Chhapaiya where Swami narayana temple [32] is located.
 We reached here at about 2.30 pm.
 As the temple was closed, we waited for some time in the restaurant.
 This is also a birth place of Swami Narayan, a sect of Hindu predominant in Gujarat.
 This is also a beautiful temple.